pawalt/improvement/README.md

 I've got an insanely busy week, so I'm not going to add anything on.
 See you next week!

+# Week 4 - Screen Time
+## 3/31 - 4/6
+### Reflection

+Last week was crazy.
+Thankfully, I'm done now, and I can get to another improvement.

+### Motivation

+There is a lot coming out right now about how apps intentionally engineer themselves to make them more addictive, and the tactics definitely work on me.
+I want to cut our or significantly reduce the impact these apps have on my life.

+### Tools

+- Siempo
+- Quality Time
+- More TBD

+### Rules

+- Use Siempo the whole week
+- Check Quality Time reports every morning
+- More TBD

 # Potential topics for future weeks

 - Note-taking